Kartik33/pdf2text/README.md

 There are three options to run the program

-1 Put the pdf files in the /pdf folder and run the program using the below command
+1 Put the pdf files in the /pdf folder and run the program using the command
       `python run.py`

 2 You can also give path of the single pdf file